UOCecalero/ECMagicBar/README.md

 ## Author

-Eduard Calero, ecalero@doonamis.es
+Eduard Calero, educalero@icloud.com

 ## License

-ECMagicBar is available under the MIT license.
+ECMagicBar is available under the GNU GPLv2.1 license.
 See the LICENSE file for more info.